rust-lang/rust-forge/src/compiler/proposals-and-stabilization.md

 relevant code.
 Anyone can note concerns that shouldn't be overlooked.

 #### How does one second an MCP or raise an objection?
-These types of procedural comments can be left on the issue (it's also good to leave a message in Zulip).
+These types of procedural comments can be left on the issue (it's also good to leave a message on [Zulip]).
 See the previous section.
 To facilitate a machine parsable scanning of the concerns please use the following syntax to formally register a concern:

 ```text